wormhole-foundation/docs.wormhole.com/docs/connect/overview.md

 {% endhint %}

 ## Configuration
-{% hint style="info" %}This is just an overview of what's possible.
-For details about all the configuration options, check [here](../configuration.md).{% endhint %}
+{% hint style="info" %}
+This is just an overview of what's possible.
+For details about all the configuration options, check [here](../connect/configuration.md).
+{% endhint %}

 The default configuration of Wormhole Connect may not be what you want to use.
 You may want to: